 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 replaces the incurred loss model with an expected loss model, which is referred to as the current expected credit loss model, or CECL.
-On July 17, 2019, the FASB voted to delay CECL implementation for certain companies including smaller reporting companies ("SRCs") as defined by the SEC.
+On July 17, 2019, the FASB voted to delay CECL implementation for certain companies including smaller reporting companies ("SRGs") as defined by the SEC.
 The Company is designated as a SRC with the SEC.
 The proposed delay by FASB was subject to a comment period.
 At the October 16, 2019 FASB meeting, the FASB voted unanimously to delay the effective date of CECL adoption for SRCs to January 1, 2023.
-CECL requires a change in the model to recognize a valuation allowance based on estimated expected credit losses over the life of the portfolio, compared to the probable incurred loss model.
-The change to the CECL framework will require the Company to greatly increase the data the Company must collect and review to determine the appropriate level of the allowance for credit losses.
+CECL requires a change in the model to recognize a valuation allowance based on estimated expected framework will require the Company to greatly increase the data the Company must collect and review to determine the appropriate level of the allowance for credit losses.
 The adoption of CECL may result in greater volatility in the level of the allowance for credit losses, depending on various factors and assumptions applied in the model, such as the forecasted economic conditions in the foreseeable future and loan payment behaviors.
-Any increase in the allowance for credit losses, or expenses incurred to determine the appropriate level of the allowance for credit losses, may have an adverse effect on the Company's financial condition and results of operations.
+Any increase in the allowance for credit losses, or expenses incurred to determine the appropriate level of the allowance for credit losses.
 Currently, we are unable to estimate the impact the adoption of this update will have on the consolidated financial statements and disclosures.
 However, the Company expects the impact of the adoption will be significantly influenced by the composition and characteristics of its loan portfolios along with economic conditions prevalent as of the date of adoption.
 The Company expects to implement the new standard beginning January 1, 2023.